 ‘abdominal growth, followed by stomach noises and finally,’

 Sure, my concentration can wander at times.
-I might even miss a thing or two, but I’m in the top set of maths.
+I might even miss a thing or three, but I’m in the top set of maths.

 ‘excessive flatulence or in other words a sudden release of gassy wind.
 Understood?’